murb/workbook/readme.markdown

     s = b.sheet
 	t = s.table

-will give you an empty, or the first, Sheet and Table.
+will give you an the first Sheet and Table (if one doesn't exist it is created on the fly).

-You may want to initialize the whole shebang from a 2-d array, like this:
+You can initialize with simple 2-d array like this:

     b = Workbook::Book.new [['a','b'],[1,2],[3,4],[5,6]]
 	t = s.sheet.table